Portuguese–Safavid relations: Views and exchanges

 There were many inconsistencies in the Iranian viewpoint of Western Europeans, including the Portuguese.
 While the Safavid elite distrusted the Portuguese, they were nevertheless intrigued by their ships, weapons, techniques and people.
-Shah Ismail I laughed when one of his Qizilbash officers wearing a European cuirass fell, whereas Iskandar Beg Munshi praised the fortifications in Hormuz as a unique display of Western expertise.
-Western clothing caught the attention of Shah Ismail I's court, and one of his men, claimed to be a Frank while dressed in Portuguese clothing.
+Ismail I laughed when one of his Qizilbash officers wearing a European cuirass fell, whereas Iskandar Beg Munshi praised the fortifications in Hormuz as a unique display of Western expertise.
+Western clothing caught the attention of Ismail I's court, and one of his men, claimed to be a Frank while dressed in Portuguese clothing.
 During the reign of Shah Abbas I, the Portuguese were portrayed in miniatures created by the renowned Iranian artist Reza Abbasi and his students, demonstrating the interest of the Safavid elite towards foreigners.